Ingalls Shipbuilding

 Ingalls is one of the few shipyards that acknowledged asbestos exposure.
 However, it helped make the company and its shipyard a centerpiece of asbestos legislation.
 This is primarily because of the shipyard’s locations.
 Being located in Mississippi meant that mass torts were favorable.

-Most of the claims were from workers who developed asbestos-related illnesses, such as malignant mesothelioma and asbestos-related lung cancer while working at the shipyard.
+Ingalls Shipbuilding became the target of many asbestos-related claims.
+While working at the shipyard, most of the claims were from workers who developed asbestos-related illnesses, such as malignant mesothelioma and asbestos-related lung cancer.

 Robert H. Overly v.
 Ingalls Shipbuilding